Best GLP-1 Tracker Apps in 2026: Ozempic, Wegovy, Mounjaro & Retatrutide

 Glapp is the most interesting niche tool on this list.
 It's a free web app built around GLP-1 pharmacokinetic cycle visualization.
 The PK visualization shows your estimated medication levels over time based on your dose and injection timing.

-The standout feature: Glapp shows how your personal results compare against published clinical studies.
+The standout feature: Glapp shows how your personal results compare against published GLP-1 clinical studies.
 You can see whether your weight loss, side effects, or response timeline lines up with what the trials showed.
 It also tracks "food noise," the GLP-1 community's term for intrusive food thoughts.

 4. MeAgain